areyes12/bolombia/README.md

 # Results

-*Disrupting an industry vs. Real-life impact* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
+*Disrupting an industry vs. Real-life impact*

   > Klarna has been able to create a solution to a problem that didn't necessarily need to be solved to begin with.
 While economy and marketplaces thrive in  favorable conditions intentionally designed to drive business, payment was walternative solution.
 By engineering this disruptive yet intuitive convenient financing option, whilst leveraging coordinated merchant relationships, Klarna has been able to capture a significant market share in the overall e-commerce world.
 Everyday in Stockholm since 2005, Klarna's efforts like its targeted relationships to make online shopping even more easy, helped catipult it into the driver's seat as market leader amd market maker of sorts.
 Although it thrives as a non-traditional financial institutition, any participant within the world of finance and commerce understands the fundamental units and measurables to evidence activity, transactional volumes, and other relavant metrics.
 Klarna despite losing much of their peak valuation post-pandemic still maintains and boasts its captured market share such as being,  "...one of Europe's largest banks with 90,000,000 customers, over 200,000 merchants, and at least 1,000,000 transactions a day."
 6 So while Klarna can't boast any longer their once proud $45.6 Billion valuation 7